 While most of us may be used to simply assessing and using their reading level as a basis for grouping, the science of reading instead tells us to look at students’ shared skill deficits.
 Since the Science of Reading focuses heavily on skills, it only makes sense to use this as the basis for creating your student’s groups.
-Of course, your groups will change based on constant monitoring and assessing of your students, but when you change groups you know that you are placing your students exactly where they need to be.
-Another note here is to be discreet and creative with how you groups.
-Often times students will take notice of what group they’re in and if it’s not where they might want to be, it could impact their self esteem or open them up for negative comments about their skill level.
-While you might not have these issues at all, it still is something to be mindful of.
-So once we’ve got our groups, it’s time to teach!Small Group Instruction
+Of course, your groups will change based on constant monitoring and assessing your students, but when you change groups, you know that you are placing your students exactly where they need to be.
+I love using sticky notes while grouping students so that I can easily shift and change groups as students progress through skills!
+Take a look at an example below.

 Rhyming